 This course provides an introduction to candy making, almond paste modeling, coco painting on pastillage, blown and pulled sugar, fudge and candy, roasting nuts to make nougats, melting and tempering chocolate, and the preparation of culinary art display pieces in the areas of confections, pastry and baking.
 Food preparation for garde manger items is also included.
-Prerequisites: CUL 1104 Introduction to Food and Baking with a final grade of C or better, or permission of the Director of Culinary Arts.
+Pre-requisite: CUL 1104 Introduction to Food and Baking.

-CUL 2252 Bread and Roll Production 3 credits - Fall Only
+CUL 2252 Bread and Roll Production

 Students in this course learn the skill of making quick breads, yeast raised, sourdough and international breads.
 Scientific principles such as dough fermentation and formulation as well as various current operational processes in both wholesale and retail establishments are explored.
-Prerequisite: CUL 1104 Introduction to Food and Baking with a final grade of C or better, or permission of the Director of Culinary Arts.
+Pre-requisite: CUL 1104 Introduction to Food and Baking.

-CUL 2504 Hospitality Cost Control 3 credits - Spring Only
+CUL 2504 Hospitality Cost Control

 This course covers techniques used in the hospitality industry that show the relationship of food, beverage and labor costs to selling prices and profit.
 Cost control procedures for purchasing, receiving, storing, issuing, production and revenue controls are examined.
 Menu and portion costings, preparation of daily reports to management and the use of percentages in the hospitality industry are studied.
 The practical application of these systems for various types of feeding operations are studied and practiced.
 Preparation of yield test, pre-costing, forecasting and sale history, beverage and bar control, inventory control with analysis of operation ratios, and potential profits are included.
-Prerequisite: BUS 1101 Business Mathematics
+Pre-requisite: BUS 1101 Business Mathematics